av3nger/cf-images/README.md

 Fixed:
 * Image size can now be changed in the Gutenberg image block for fully offloaded images
 * Full size images not replaced in the gallery block on expand
+* Multiple fixes and improvements with the WPML integration

 = 1.8.0 - 16.02.2024 =